gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * Provisioning of public keys (Section 7.4).
 This provides guidelines about how to ensure the availability of group members' public keys, possibly relying on the Group Manager as trusted key repository.
 Section {{sec-public-keys-of-joining-nodes}} of this specification leverages and builds on such considerations.

-Further security considerations are (going to be) inherited from the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}, as well as from the DTLS profile {{I-D.gerdes-ace-dtls-authorize}} and the OSCOAP profile {{I-D.seitz-ace-oscoap-profile}} of ACE.
+Further security considerations are (going to be) inherited from the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}, as well as from the DTLS profile {{I-D.ietf-ace-dtls-authorize}} and the OSCOAP profile {{I-D.seitz-ace-oscoap-profile}} of ACE.

 # IANA Considerations {#sec-iana}